 Building Automation Systems - Approximately 350 buildings at the University Park campus are controlled via building automation systems (BAS).
 This functionality maintains customer environmental satisfaction by keeping the buildings climate within specific range and providing lighting based on occupancy schedules as well as monitoring system performance for device failures.

-Enterprise Energy Management System - Penn State utilizes McKinstry Enterprise Energy Management Suite for tracking of energy commodity purchasing, energy and water consumption, meter data and real time energy data for a select number of buildings.
+Enterprise Utility Management System - Penn State utilizes an Enterprise Energy Management Suite for tracking of energy commodity purchasing, energy and water consumption, meter data and real time energy data for a select number of buildings.
 This system allows for accurate tracking of energy consumption and the data is used to inform development of Energy Program projects.